zepplock/hello_phoenix_ebs_docker_codepipeline/README.md

 # HelloPhoenix On AWS Elastic Beanstalk, Docker, CodePipeline

+## Notable changes and limitations

+  - `prod.secret.exs` is not supported, please use ENV variables to confugure sensitive information, e.g. keys, tokens
+  - `No Ecto` - ecto is disabled but Docker container supports Ecto/Postgres, just uncomment 2 lines in `Dockerfile` and `docker-entrypoint.sh`
+  - `No brunch` - sorry no JS monkey business since this template is used for REST/JSON APIs, I will provide a working Webpack config later.

 ## AWS Elastic Beanstalk installation guide

 Create a new EBS application called `hello_phoenix`